barmassimo/Pdf-Tools/README.md

 PdfTools
 ==============

-PdfTools is an utility to merge and split pdf files and images
+PdfTools is an utility to merge and split pdf files and images.

 ## Usage
 See command help: